SomenMistri/intro_to_scRNA-seq/README.md

 ## Research question and study design
 Please go to the PowerPoint [slide](https://github.com/SomenMistri/intro_to_scRNA-seq/blob/main/Slides/Study_design.pptx) to discuss the background and specific research question(s).

 In order to decipher the role of WNT signaling in the tumor microenvironment (TME)of Pancreatic ductal adenocarcinoma (PDAC), this research group performed scRNA-Seq of pancreatic tumor cells and PBMCs originating from human and mouse sources.

 <p align="center">
 <img src="./img/Study_design_PDAC.png" width="600">
 </p>

 ## How scRNA-Seq works: From cell suspension to sequencing-ready libraries
-Depending on the library preparation method used, the RNA sequences (also referred to as reads or tags), will be derived either from the 3’ ends (or 5’ ends) of the transcripts (10X Genomics, CEL-seq2, Drop-seq, inDrops) or from full-length transcripts (Smart-seq).
-The choice of method involves the biological question of interest.
+Depending on the library preparation method used, the RNA sequences (also referred to as reads or tags) will be derived either from the 3' ends (or 5' ends) of the transcripts (10X Genomics, CEL-seq2, Drop-seq, inDrops) or full-length transcripts (Smart-seq).
+The choice of the method involves the biological question of interest.

-In this class, we will primarily focus on the 3’-end sequencing method utilized by 10X Genomics.
+This class will primarily focus on the 3’-end sequencing method utilized by 10X Genomics.

-The 10X Genomics chromium system performs a single cell droplet-based encapsulation using a gel bead in emulsion (GEM) approach.
-In the instrument, barcoded gel beads are mixed with cells, enzymes, and partitioning oil forming numerous number of GEMs.
-Each GEM acts as a micro-reaction droplet where the gel beads dissolve and RNA transcripts from each cell gets barcoded.
-The barcoded fragments are pooled and sequencer–compatible libraries are created.
+The 10X Genomics chromium system performs a single-cell droplet-based encapsulation using a gel bead-in-emulsion (GEM) approach.
+In the instrument, barcoded gel beads are mixed with cells, enzymes, and partitioning oil forming numerous GEMs.
+Each GEM acts as a micro-reaction droplet where the gel beads dissolve, and RNA transcripts from each cell get barcoded.
+The barcoded fragments are pooled, and sequencer–compatible libraries are created.

  <p align="center">
 <img src="./img/How_scRNseq_works_GEMs.png" width="900">
 </p>